itversity/data-copier/03_reading_data_from_files/README.md

 * Create read program

 ## Overview of Retail Data
-Here sre the details related to retail data.
+Here are the details related to retail data.
 It is important to understand the data to come up with a strategy to copy the data.
 * The data is sourced from RDBMS database.
 * In the source the tables are related.
 * There are 6 tables, out of which 3 tables are related to product catalog.